wwwbbb8510/TFTP-Demo/README.md

 > 3. Enter "-r -b localhost files/local/ot-r.txt ot-r.txt" as the Program Arguments value
 > 4. Run the client

+* Test copying the image from server to client using the mode of Netascii

+> 1. Open src/com/bgoverseas/TFTPClientText
+> 2. Open Run->Edit Configuration
+> 3. Enter "-r -a localhost files/local/image-na-r.jpg image-na-r.jpg" as the Program Arguments value
+> 4. Run the client

+* Test copying the image from server to client using the mode of Octet

+> 1. Open src/com/bgoverseas/TFTPClientText
+> 2. Open Run->Edit Configuration
+> 3. Enter "-r -b localhost files/local/image-ot-r.jpg image-ot-r.jpg" as the Program Arguments value
+> 4. Run the client

 ### Checksum tool ###

 * After having done file transfers, there will be four files in the files/local and in the files/remote folder respectively.